mastrayasa/Wy-Recent-Post-Thumbnail-Widget/README.md

-wy_recent_post_thumbnail
+Wy Recent Post Thumbnail  Widget
 ========================

-Widget Recent Post with Thumbnail
+Widget Recent Post with Thumbnail just a plugin for wordpress for show widget recent post with a thumbnail